tibbben/indigenous-cartography/lessons/lesson01.md

    -   course materials and communication all on blackboard
        -   no real required texts, most will be placed in blackboard
        -   exception is the syllabus and slides, all on github
-   -   readings are required before class (this week for Thursday)
-       -   one sentence summaries of required readings sent to me before Thursday's class (can be sent earlier)
-       -   reading list is a guide, and entry point; be critical
-       -   you are expected to read outside the required reading (either from suggested or things you find)
-   -   class participation is important (as is attendance)
    -   class as a research project
        -   a challenge for undergraduates ...
        -   built through the four class projects
        -   strong beginning will make the end more rewarding
        -   choose your tribe or indigenous group early, not your life work, just one exploration
+   -   readings are required before class (this week for Thursday)
+       -   (maybe) one sentence summaries of required readings sent to me before Thursday's class (can be sent earlier)
+       -   take notes on readings somewhere (data management, research skills, reference manager)
+       -   reading list is a guide, and entry point; be critical
+       -   you are expected to read outside the required reading (either from suggested or things you find)
+   -   class participation is important (as is attendance)
    -   midterm and final mostly about reflecting on what you have read and researched
    -   guest speaker and visit to special collections (Arthur Dunkleman)
    -   potential field trips (Miccosukee and Seminole) TBD